8 Best FREE Things to Do in London in 2025

 I unfortunately did not have the chance to visit Word on the Water while I was in London, but it’s definitely on my list for next time.

-Read: The Best 2 Day London Itinerary: The Essentials
+Read: The Best 2 Day London Itinerary: Detailed & Action-Packed

 Swain’s Ln, London N6 6PJ, United Kingdom